wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-extensions-customscript-with-template.md

 ## Using the custom script extension

-For deploying with templates we use the same version of  Custom Script extension thats availale for Azure Service Management APIs.
+For deploying with templates, use the same version of  Custom Script extension that's availale for Azure Service Management APIs.
 The extension supports the same parameters and scenarios like uploading files to Azure Storage account or Github location.
 The key difference while using with templates is the exact version of the extension should be specified, as opposed to specifying the version in majorversion.* format.

  ## Template example for a Linux VM